-A water main burst on the 11 December caused flooding to a number of businesses and properties in Stoke Newington and for a major road to be closed for some time.
-This followed a separate water main burst in the area of Angel in Islington on the 5 December which caused severe flooding and long lasting diversions of traffic from Upper Street.
+A water main burst on 11 December caused flooding to a number of businesses and properties in Stoke Newington, and a major road to be closed for some time.
+This followed a separate burst water main in Angel, Islington on 5 December which caused severe flooding and long lasting traffic diversions on Upper Street.
 Thames Water are responsible for the management and maintenance of the failed pipework which caused the floods.

 Air quality review